Meeds-io/whitepaper/en/3-meeds.md

 Without being a member, any organization can participate in the creation of a new connector and be rewarded for doing so – first through the Meeds association acquiring the connector and then by minting through this connector.

-The association operates a it's own community hub named the Builders's Hub that welcomes WoM enthusiasts, who want to contribute to the creation of the WoM.
-The association will sponsor the community out of its budget, compensating the engagement of community members.
+The association operates its own community hub named the _Meeds Builders Hub_ that welcomes enthusiasts, who want to contribute to the creation of the WoM.
+The association sponsors the community out of its budget, compensating the engagement of community members.

-Thus, the builders' hub will function as a live example of a community empowered by Meeds software, offering a standard set of services provided by the association.
+Thus, the builders' hub functions as a live example of a community empowered by Meeds software, offering a standard set of services provided by the association.
 The association stakes Meeds in order to redeem a Deed for its community.
-Thus, the Builder's Hub will also benefit in the engagement minting like any other Hub backed by a Deed.
+Thus, the Builder's Hub also benefits in the engagement minting like any other Hub backed by a Deed.

 After the minting period is over, the association will be sustained by :